dart-archive/www.dartlang.org/src/site/codelabs/ng2/1-skeleton.markdown

 ## <i class="fa fa-anchor"> </i> Create a basic web app.

-WebStorm privdes a set of templates for creating a variety of Dart apps.
+WebStorm provides a set of templates for creating a variety of Dart apps.
 When you create a new app,
 you can start with one of the application templates,